Gee’s Bend and The Oriole Mill: Time and Textiles

 Lia Cook on her Jacquard loom

-Designing patterns on graph paper, weaving, and knitting are all processes that use math in embodied problem-solving.
+- Mathematics: Designing patterns on graph paper, weaving, and knitting are all processes that use math in embodied problem-solving.
 Designing on graph paper involves the use of spatial reasoning and playing with fractions in a visual format.
 Weaving uses repetitive number patterns (and inventing such patterns) to create designs.
 Knitting uses number patterns, counting, multiplication, and division in the creation of fabrics.

 National Standards for Visual Arts Education

 1. Understanding and applying media, techniques, and processes